 The second season of The Umbrella Academy also includes a conversation about proximity to whiteness that, while unintentional, is emblematic of our society’s racial mores.
 Though Allison is not the only nonwhite character, she is the only one who faces racism.
-(This is just more fuel for my theory that when the race war finally does pop off, it won’t be white people versus people of color; it’ll be niggas versus errbody else.)
-Her brother, Diego, is a nonwhite Latino; however, his race is rarely mentioned, despite the fact that it’s Dallas in 1963.
-In episode one, a newspaper calls Diego “a man of Hispanic descent,” while in the season finale, a news anchor refers to him as a “Cuban exile.”
+(This is just more fuel for my theory that when the race war finally does pop off, it won’t be white people versus “people of color”; it’ll be niggas versus errbody else.)
+Her brother, Diego, is a nonwhite Latino; however, his race is rarely mentioned, despite the fact that they are in the American South in the Sixties.
+In episode one, a newspaper calls Diego “a man of Hispanic descent,” while in the season finale, a news anchor mistakenly refers to him as a “Cuban exile.”

 At the beginning of season 2, Diego is institutionalized in a mental hospital (the staff of which regularly harasses and violates its inmates) because he’s been stalking Lee Harvey Oswald, trying to stop him from shooting JFK.
 Two things: (1) since when do nonwhite people go that hard for the Kennedys?
 (2) The normalized ableism endemic to this show…whew, chile.
 That’s a whole other article right there.